DeSinc/SallyBot/README.md

 # SallyBot
+AI Chatbot that takes selfies for you with Automatic1111 Webui with --api flag set

-AI Chatbot coded in Discord.net C#
+Coded in Discord.net C#

 ## USAGE